-MI, in partnership with the NZAP, has the opportunity to become the pre-eminent provider of high level food safety training services in CLMV countries and the wider GMS.
+MI, in partnership with the New Zealand Aid Programme (NZAP), has the opportunity to become the pre-eminent provider of high level food safety training services in Cambodia, Lao PDR, Myanmar, and Vietnam (CLMV) countries and the wider GMS.
 Using New Zealand safe food expertise, the MI will provide training and support services for CLMV government agricultural and food safety officials who have responsibilities for preparing and implementing food safety rules.
 The training will develop these officials’ safe food knowledge and expertise to enable them to prepare and implement appropriate food safety regulations and standards for select value chains and market outlets, both in-country and outside.

 New Zealand is internationally recognized for its safe food expertise and the proposed MI Food Safety Capacity Activity (MIFSCA) provides further opportunity to showcase New Zealand’s high-quality safe food expertise.
 The MIFSCA is also significant for the MI to establish its CLMV, and wider GMS food safety training credentials and to attract donor clients seeking food safety training service providers.